Polish Cultural Programme in Japan 2019

 Chopin & Co: Music Events

-The celebration of the centenary of establishing Polish-Japanese diplomatic relations wouldn’t be complete without the series of music events.
-The first of them took place early this year at TPAM – Performing Arts Meeting in Yokohama, where the duo of Gerard Lebik and Ryoko Akama presented their sound performance.
+The celebration of the centenary of establishing Polish-Japanese diplomatic relations would not have ben complete without the series of music events.
+The first of them took place in early 2019 at TPAM – Performing Arts Meeting in Yokohama, where the duo of Gerard Lebik and Ryoko Akama presented their sound performance.

-The Polish programme organised by Japan Arts promises to be truly spectacular with the tour of the Warsaw Philharmonic, including two concerts with pianist Rafał Blechacz, and recitals of the winners of the International Chopin Piano Competition: Krystian Zimerman, Yukio Yokoyama and Seong-Jin Cho.
-All of them will be presented in the largest and most prestigious concert halls in Japan.
+The Polish programme organised by Japan Arts proved to be truly spectacular with the tour of the Warsaw Philharmonic, including two concerts with pianist Rafał Blechacz, and recitals of the winners of the International Chopin Piano Competition: Krystian Zimerman, Yukio Yokoyama and Seong-Jin Cho.
+All of them were presented in the largest and most prestigious concert halls in Japan.

-The fascination of the Japanese audience with Fryderyk Chopin and his music will be reflected in our cultural programme in the form of a traveling exhibition which will open in October 2019 in Kobe, and in early 2020 will visit Fukuoka and Tokyo.
+The fascination of the Japanese audience with Fryderyk Chopin and his music was reflected in our cultural programme in the form of a traveling exhibition which will opened in October 2019 in Kobe.

-Additionally, for world music lovers we have prepared the tour of the Janusz Prusinowski Kompania coming up in June.
-The musicians will not only play concerts, but also hold Polish mazurka workshops for the Japanese audience.
+Additionally, in June world music lovers had a chance to enjoy the tour of the Janusz Prusinowski Kompania.
+Not only did the musicians play concerts, but also held Polish mazurka workshops for the Japanese audience.